CarlyPenrose/Toronto_Fires/README.md

 # Toronto_Fires

-A project about fire departments responses in Toronto
+A project about fire departments responses in Toronto.

+What is the average response time per ward?